Lucas04-nhr/HUST-China_2024/wiki/resources.md

 Copy the video URL from the iGEM Universe and paste it in the `url` attribute.

-{% include figure.html image="https://static.igem.wiki/teams/5175/test-resources/video-upload-manual.png" caption="Image with caption" width="300" height="800" %}
+{% include figure.html image="https://static.igem.wiki/teams/5175/test-resources/video-upload-manual.png" caption="Manual of Uploading Videos" width="300" height="800" %}

 ### Image includes